Compass/compass/import-once/README.md

 This plugin changes the behavior of Sass's `@import` directive so that if the same sass file is imported more than once, the second import will be a no-op.
-This allows dependencies to be
+This allows dependencies to behave how most people expect them to behave and provides a considerable performance improvement for some sass projects.

 ## Installation